Looks like the Easter Bunny will be a Snowshoe Hare here in the Maine Northwoods!

 For this you do not need real eggs but instead Styrofoam eggs that you can find at the craft store.
 Nice thing about these is that you can keep them from year to year.
-This is great project for tween girls who just love to put glitter on anything!
-From Spoonful.com blog
+This is great project for tween girls who just love t bedazzle anything!
+From Jen Goode’s 100Directions.com

 Hot Rock Eggs